How to Write a Content Brief for a SaaS Blog (Survey Results + Free Template)

 Include the target and secondary keywords in your content brief.

-Most content writers don’t conduct keyword research—it is your job, the client, to provide them. 🙂
+Most content writers don’t conduct keyword research — it’s your job, the client, to provide them.

 Determine Success Criteria

-The success criteria of your blog post ties in with your goal or objective.
+The success criteria of your blog post ties back to your goal.

 ◾ X leads/subscribers or free trial sign-ups